-The combined pill is guaranteed to stop ovulation pain, as it is designed to stop ovulation in all women.
+The combined pill is guaranteed to stop ovulation pain, as it is designed to stop ovulation

 For example, a mini pill containing the synthetic progesterone levonorgestrel has been shown to suppress ovulation in 60% of period cycles, and that containing a different type of progesterone, desogestrel, suppresses ovulation in 97% of cycles.3 Therefore, it will not necessarily be as effective as the mini pill at suppressing ovulation and any associated pain, although some mini pills are better at suppressing ovulation than others.

-If the pill is being used to treat ovulation pain, and not simply as a means of contraception, the same side effects and any associated risks still apply.
+If the pill is being used to treat ovulation pain, and not simply as a means of contraception, the same side effects and any associated risks still apply

 The combined pill comes in a variety of forms, all of different strengths and types of the two hormones, oestrogen and progesterone.
-As such, it can be challenging to find out which one is best suited to your needs, and lots of women go through more than two in a bid to find out which one works for them.
+As such, it can be challenging to find out which one is best suited to your needs, and lots of people go through more than two in a bid to find out which one works for them.
 If the pill is being used to treat ovulation pain, and not simply as a means of contraception, the same side effects and any associated risks still apply, so you will still need to discuss your personal situation thoroughly with your doctor before starting taking it.

 Should I be worried about my ovulation pain?